lynchlee/opentsdb-plugins/README.md

 Then modify OpenTSDB's conf file and add properties required by this plugin, all properties can be found in the class com.easemob.tsdb.thrift.rpc.Constants

+To enable the rpc plugins provided by this project, please make sure such line exist in the Opentsdb's conf

+    tsd.rpc.plugins=com.easemob.thrift.tsdb.rpc.ThriftTSDBRpcPlugin,com.easemob.tsdb.kafka.plugin.KafkaConfumerRPCPlugin